- Focus and Scope

 - Publication Ethics and Publication Malpractice Statement

+The journal is a professional international journal founded in accordance with the Agreement concluded between the National University of Civil Protection of Ukraine (Ukraine) and the Pomorska Academy in Slupsk (Poland) in February 2017.
+Its foundation is associated with the need to take into account the requirements of the theory and practice of public administration to ensure the security of the state, regions and society in all spheres of its life.
 The editorial board of the collection of scientific works with full responsibility approaches the issues of support of scientific reputation and closely monitors the compliance of published materials with high standards.
 The editorial board in its activities is guided by the recommendations of the Committee on the Ethics of Scientific Publications - the Committee on Publication Ethics (COPE), and also takes into account the valuable experience of authoritative international journals and publishers.

 RESPONSIBILITIES OF THE MAIN EDITOR: